 When the soil is less fertile, this industry cannot raise itself to this point.
 Put the same number of acres in a farm, and the productions will be insufficient.
-Put therein the double, and one man will not be sufficient by himself to work it;\ besides the expenses and risks augment in a greater proportion the enterprize is no longer worth the pains.
+Put therein the double, and one man will not be sufficient by himself to work it;\ besides the expenses and risks augment in a greater proportion, the enterprize is no longer worth the pains.
 You cannot then find the same kind of men to undertake it.
-And if there be capitals somewhat considerable, and intelligence in those cantons, they will be car-
+And if there be capitals somewhat considerable, and intelligence in those cantons, they will be carried elsewhere.

-• If he takes it, it will be to under-rent and divide it.
-Then he will be a parasite being a speculator and not a cultivator.
-This is done by the principal farmers of large farms where they are let on halfstocks.
-Their object is traffic. ried elsewhere.
 What then happens?
-These lands, which already yield less, the proprietors divide into still smaller portions, to place them within the competence of more persons of those of slender means. and who often even do not make the cultivation of these lands their sole occupation.
-It is in these places that you often see small farms, or simply houses with very little land, or even lands without any Yet these grounds are rented.
-Those buildings who take them, even bring to them the instruments and animals indispensable.
-In short they make a profit from them, by their own labour ; but it is not to be expected that they should display there the same physical and moral means, as the great farmers of whom we have just spoken.
-They are generally small rural proprietors who are found in these places, who join this work to their former occupations. and are contented if the whole together furnishes them with the means of living and rearing a family. without pretending much to augment their ease, and without the possibility of it, but by extraordinary This is what many writers call small culchances. ture, in opposition to that of which we have just spoken.
-Yet we shall see that there are several cultures still smaller, or, if you please, more miserable Observe always that this kind of small than this. culture and even that by hand, of which we shall soon speak, ordinarily pay a higher rent to proprietors than the great, in proportion to the quantity and quality of the land, by the effect of the concurrence of those who present themselves in great numbers to work it, because they have no other industry within their reach ; but it is precisely this high rent which irrevocably fixes these cultivators in that state of mediocrity, or penury, which renders their culture so indifferent.
+These lands, which already yield less, the proprietors divide into still smaller portions, to place them within the competence of more persons of those of slender means, and who often even do not make the cultivation of these lands their sole occupation.
+It is in these places that you often see small farms, or simply houses with very little land, or even lands without any buildings.
+Yet these grounds are rented.
+Those who take them, even bring to them the instruments and animals indispensable.
+In short they make a profit from them, by their own labour; but it is not to be expected that they should display there the same physical and moral means, as the great farmers of whom we have just spoken.
+They are generally small rural proprietors who are found in these places, who join this work to their former occupations, and are contented if the whole together furnishes them with the means of living and rearing a family, without pretending much to augment their ease, and without the possibility of it, but by extraordinary chances.
+This is what many writers call small culture, in opposition to that of which we have just spoken.
+Yet we shall see that there are several cultures still smaller, or, if you please, more miserable than this.
+Observe always that this kind of small culture and even that by hand, of which we shall soon speak, ordinarily pay a higher rent to proprietors than the great, in proportion to the quantity and quality of the land, by the effect of the concurrence of those who present themselves in great numbers to work it, because they have no other industry within their reach; but it is precisely this high rent which irrevocably fixes these cultivators in that state of mediocrity, or penury, which renders their culture so indifferent.